torisjones/flask_demo/README.md

     return jsonify({"code": 201, "message": "Account created", "objectCreated": new_account.to_json()})
 ```
+Add this function under the comment `Route 6.`

 ##### Route 8: Deleting an Account: DELETE
 The purpose of this route is to delete entries in the account database.
 To delete an entry, we will need to validate the incoming request to ensure the path contains a valid account_id parameter, and return a 204 status code (No Content).